johnlokerse/awesome-azure-devops/README.md

 The _Awesome Azure DevOps 🚀_ repository contains a list of Azure DevOps content created by Microsoft and the community!

 > Community contributions are appreciated :-)!
 If you have a blog, podcast or video about Azure DevOps, please add it to the list!
-Make sure to check the [contribution guidelines](CONTRIBUTING.md).
+Make sure to check the [contribution guidelines](CONTRIBUTING.md) before contributing.

 <p align="center">
   <img src="images/AzureDevOpsHeader.png">